Skip to main content

 Why are processed red meats unhealthy?

-“The study results did not find an association between meats that weren’t processed and dementia, which doesn’t surprise me,” says Kaminetsky.
+“The study results did not find an association between meats that weren’t processed and dementia, which doesn’t surprise me,” says Klemes.
 “Unprocessed meats, particularly lean meats, along with other components of the Mediterranean diet, such as nuts, seeds, legumes, fruits, vegetables, healthy fats, whole grains and less processed dairy have brain health benefits.”

 For lunch, swap your deli meat sandwiches with canned tuna or salmon.
 Skinless barbecue chicken also might work.
 If you snack on processed meats like jerky, try cheese with healthy crackers, vegetables with a healthy yogurt dip or humus with pita bread.